yndc/verepo/README.md

 A simple tool written in Golang to manage project versioning and changelog.

+> :warning: Don't use this.
+Currently this is for personal use only.

 ## Multi-mode

 `verepo` supports repositories with multiple projects in them.
 Currently it only supports Golang projects with `cmd/[project]` folder architecture.